muriaga/WHMCS-TigoPesa/README.md

 Contact Tigopesa Tech Support for User Acceptance Testing (UAT) as the final part to enable your Account to be live online for use from the sandbox testing in their server.

-Note:// Merchant MSISDN and Account ID are all identical.
+Note: Merchant MSISDN and Account ID are all identical.